artiV4/LlamaOrDuck/readme.md

+# Llama or Duck
+The classification of an image as a llama or a duck has appeared multiple times in pop culture and media as a global meme, highlighting the need for accurate classification and distinction between the two.
+This study evaluates the accuracy of computer vision models in distinguishing between llamas and ducks using convolutional neural networks (CNNs).
+Classification performance on a curated dataset is contrasted with human performance data.
+The models evaluated are a basic CNN, AlexNet, and DenseNet-121.
+It was found that all models performed the classification faster than human performance, but not always more accurately.
+The best performance was seen from DenseNet-121 with an accuracy of 98.36% and average GPU reaction time of 0.027s compared to human performance of 91.25% and average reaction speed of 0.547s.
+This highlights the superior efficiency and accuracy of neural networks for certain problems compared to human performance and suggests further exploration should be done to incorporate them into daily life.

+This is the source code repository for our CS4442 final project at Western University.
 # Setting up the project
 For consistency and to reduce differences between devices, it would be benificial to use a venv.
 More information found here: https://docs.python.org/3/library/venv.html